 Many of these uses of deadly force were deemed unjustified by both community groups and the police departments themselves.
-Yet, as the Times investigation put it, here in Washington State, officers are effectively "shielded by the law" from prosecution.
-Our state has the most regressive law in the country when it comes to holding police accountable for the unjustified use of deadly force.
+Yet, as the Times investigation put it, here in Washington State, officers were effectively "shielded by the law" from prosecution.
+Until voters passed 1940 in 2018, our state had the most regressive law in the country with respect to holding police accountable for the unjustified use of deadly force.
 Unjustified killing is murder, and no one who commits murder should be shielded by the law.
 Our communities feel that justice has been denied.

 Not This Time has been engaging elected leaders, prosecutors, community leaders, communities of color, and the public at large in addressing these issue and creating a safe place for dialogue and reconciliation.
 We seek to empower communities that have been less active in civic affairs to get involved.
 Because of our leadership and reach, many underrepresented individuals have spoken face-to-face with elected officials (often for the first time).
 The Seattle Mayor, King County Prosecutor, and Congressman from the 9th district (among others) have attended our meetings.
 Through outreach, engagement, education and dialogue we seek to increase awareness and help fill the gaps in voter participation.